-- 18. The proposed Project is being prepared under the World Bank's Environment and Social Framework (ESF).
-As per the Environmental and Social Standard 10 (ESS10): Stakeholders Engagement and Information Disclosure, implementing agencies should provide stakeholders with timely, relevant, understandable and accessible information, and consult with them in a culturally appropriate manner which is free of manipulation, interference, coercion, discrimination and intimidation. - 19.
-This SEP recognizes the importance of open and transparent engagement between the Recipient and project stakeholders as an essential element of good international practice.
+16. The proposed Project is being prepared under the World Bank's Environment and Social Framework (ESF).
+As per the Environmental and Social Standard (ESS10): Stakeholders Engagement and Information Disclosure, implementing agencies should provide stakeholders with timely, relevant, understandable and accessible information, and consult with them in a culturally appropriate manner which is free of manipulation, interference, coercion, discrimination and intimidation.

+17. This SEP recognizes the importance of open and transparent engagement between the Recipient and project stakeholders as an essential element of good international practice.
 Effective stakeholder engagement can improve the environmental and social sustainability of projects, enhance project acceptance, and significantly contribute to successful project design and implementation.
 Stakeholder engagement is an inclusive process conducted throughout the project life cycle.
-When properly designed and implemented, it supports the development of strong, constructive, and responsive relationships that are important for successful management of a project's environmental and social risks. - 20.
-The overall objective of this SEP is to define a technically and culturally appropriate plan of action for stakeholder engagement for public consultation, equal participation, and information disclosure throughout the project cycle.
-The SEP outlines the ways in which the project team will communicate with stakeholders and includes a Grievance Mechanism (GM) through which people can raise concerns, provide feedback, or make complaints about project activities. - 21.
-The main goals of the SEP are to ensure the project's potential stakeholders: (i) have timely access to key project information such as project's goal, activities, potential project impact, potential stakeholders, including key consultation milestones; (ii) know when and where consultation opportunities are available for them to participate; and (iii) participate in consultation and provide meaningful feedback to further inform the project design and implementation process.
+When properly designed and implemented, it supports the development of strong, constructive, and responsive relationships that are important for successful management of a project's environmental and social risks.

+18. The overall objective of this SEP is to define a technically and culturally appropriate plan of action for stakeholder engagement for public consultation, equal participation, and information disclosure throughout the project cycle.
+The SEP outlines the ways in which the project team will communicate with stakeholders and includes a Grievance Mechanism (GM) through which people can raise concerns, provide feedback, or make complaints about project activities.

+19. The main goals of the SEP are to ensure the project's potential stakeholders: (i) have timely access to key project information such as project's goal, activities, potential project impact, potential stakeholders, including key consultation milestones; (ii) know when and where consultation opportunities are available for them to participate; and (iii) participate in consultation and provide meaningful feedback to further inform the project design and implementation process.
 The SEP also provides a brief description of the projects grievance redress mechanisms to be applied for any grievances relating to project investments.

-&lt;sup>12 The project will leverage SFD's knowledge of the various programs and their beneficiaries.

-22. The involvement of diverse stakeholder groups is essential to the success of the project and ensuring smooth collaboration between project staff and local communities, including the most vulnerable groups.
+20. The involvement of diverse stakeholder groups is essential to the success of the project and ensuring smooth collaboration between project staff and local communities, including the most vulnerable groups.
 As such, the SEP aims to: